all-solutions/PCBs/epever2mqtt.md

 We do **not** offer the PCBS alone (without Wemos), because we can not guarantee the complete functionality of the overall PCB.

-For a donation of 25 € each (plus shipping costs) you will receive a completely equipped and tested PCB incl.
+For a donation of 26,50 € (25 € plus Paypal fee) each plus shipping costs you will receive a completely equipped and tested PCB incl.
 Wemos as a thank you gift.

 **Shipping and shipping material:**